DandaIT04/CodeForces_mySolutions/README.md

 # 791A - Bear and Big Brother
 Multiple given inputs twice and thrice respectively.
 Simple problem with no need of explanation.

+# 546A - Soldier And Bananas
+Each banana cost banana cost * amount of bananas.
+Calculate how the amount of money soldier has to borrow from his friend if he has x value in his wallet.